Psychologists Protection Society Trust Annual General Meeting & CPD Events

 Psychologists Protection Society Annual General Meeting

-The Psychologists Protection Society Trust is pleased to invite members to our 13th Annual General Meeting on the evening of Friday 21st April 2023.
-In addition the AGM, two CPD events which will be held before and after our meeting.
-The first event will hosted by our special guest speakers – Deirdre Hayes and the second event by Patricia Allen-Garrett.
+The Psychologists Protection Society Trust is pleased to invite members to our 14th Annual General Meeting on the evening of Friday 26th April 2024.
+In addition to the AGM, two CPD events which will be held before and after our meeting.
+The first event will hosted by our special guest speakers – Martin Smith and the second event by Barry McInnes.

 PPS Members can find out more about the AGM on the PPS Members page.